-AS 7.01
+AS 8.01

-Suitable training methods and standardized and individualized curricula are used by the program to ensure each prospective adoptive parent is adequately prepared for placement.
+The organization uses effective training methods and standardized curricula that are tailored to meet the needs of prospective adoptive parents..

-Examples: The program may customize their training methods and curricula based on the types of adoptions they are involved with or the unique characteristics of clients served.
-For example, relatives, foster parents or prospective adoptive parents who have already adopted another child through the program may not need training in all areas as new prospective adoptive parents.
+Examples: The organization may customize training based on the type of adoption or the unique characteristics of persons served.
+For example, kinship caregivers, foster parents, or prospective adoptive parents who have already adopted another child through the organization may receive individualized training best suited to their unique strengths and needs.

 Examples: Examples of training methods found to be effective or commonly used include: (1) in-person, group seminars, (2) online training through webinars and self-paced trainings, (3) recorded trainings and podcasts, (4) reading and writing assignments, and (5) individual counseling and training.